floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 - various tests to check Z80 emulation correctness

-With the exception of an external C dependency for 'host system glue' (the cross-platform sokol headers used for the window, input, rendering and audio output), the project is around 16kloc of Zig code.
+With the exception of an external C dependency for 'host system glue' (the cross-platform [sokol headers](https://github.com/floooh/sokol-zig) used for the window, input, rendering and audio output), the project is around 16kloc of pure Zig code.

-I'm not yet sure how this new project will evolve in relation to the [original C/C++ project](https://github.com/floooh/chips), but the experience of writing emulator code in Zig is already pleasant enough that I can see the Zig project to eventually overtake the C project.
+I'm not yet sure how this new project will evolve in relation to the [original C/C++ 'chips' emulator project](https://github.com/floooh/chips), but I expect that the Zig project will overtake the C/C++ project at some point in the future.

 ## Dev Environment